Dayve/FTool/README.md

 ### FTool

-Python script for:
-+ moving & removing files
-+ unpacking .zip archives

-If you want to test it - change paths: to "root" folder (from which files will be (re)moved) and to destination folders for particular filetypes.
+Python script for moving, removing and copying files depending on their name, extension, size and modification time.